IKAN4ZOS/ikan-almclient-plugin/README.md

     - The location of the problem within the running application and the user actions taken before the problem occurred.
     - The exact application, licensing, or operating system error messages, if any.

-You can contact IKAN in one of the following ways:

-### Phone
-* Belgium: +32 15 44 50 40.
-### Web
-You can report issues via ALM Support: <support@ikanalm.com>.
+You can report issues via following email: support@ikanalm.com

-**Note:** Please report all high-priority issues by phone.

 ### Corporate Web Site

-To access IKAN's site on the Web, go to <https://www.ikan.be>.
-The IKAN site provides a variety of product and support information.
+To access IKAN's site visit: https://www.ikanalm.com/